gjpelletier/PyOAE/README.md

 # Installation for Python or Jupyter Notebook

-First, if you have not already installed PyOAE, install PyOAE as follows with pip or !pip in your notebook or terminal:<br>
+First, if you have not already done so, install PyOAE as follows with pip or !pip in your notebook or terminal:<br>
 ```
 pip install git+https://github.com/gjpelletier/PyOAE.git
 ```